 The editor is programmed to detect your writing tone and compare it to Hemingway’s standards.

 The web app checks for adverbs, complex sentences, and passive voice to encourage you to write a more readable article.

 Our attention span has decreased significantly.
 Thanks to the accessibility and a busy lifestyle.
-You have only 30 seconds to hook your audience up into your content.
-Your audience doesn’t read your article anymore, they just skim through it.
+You have only 30 seconds to hook your audience up to your content.
+Your audience doesn’t read your article anymore; they skim through it.

 To market your content, you need to make them stay.
 This can be done by practicing the model set up by Hemingway Editor.

 If you can’t achieve grade 6.
 At least try to reach grade 9 or lower.

 After you’ve completed writing your article and are done with editing, you need to add graphics.
 Canva is a graphic design tool that takes the complexity out of image generation.

 Search engines of today are quite rich in functionality.
 With the addition of image searches, your content has a higher chance of ranking better with multiple images than without any.

 With Canva, you can customize your stock photos with stylist texts and elements, which can also be used to promote your content on Instagram and Pinterest – the two most popular content-sharing sites of today.